menemshasolomon/election-blog/content/post/2024-09-27-4-the-incumbency-advantage/index.markdown

 ## What is the advantage of incumbency in presidential elections?

-**There have been 18 presidential elections since World War II, eleven of which had at least one incumbent president running, seven of whom won re-election.** Indeed, while an incumbent president has won re-election in 33% of the elections post WWII, the incumbent party has won over 44% of such presidential elections.
-These results point out a reality within U.S. politics: that incumbency is a major advantage for both politicians and parties within the context of a presidential election.
+**There have been 18 presidential elections since World War II, eleven of which featured an incumbent president running, seven of whom won re-election.** Indeed, while an incumbent president has won re-election in 33% of elections since WWII, the incumbent party has won over 44% of such presidential elections.
+These results highlight a key reality in U.S. politics: incumbency is a major advantage for both politicians and parties in the context of a presidential election.

 **How many incumbent presidents have been re-elected since WWII?**